xelatihy/yocto-gl/docs/yocto_gl.md

 the the public API.

 - Members:
-    - ist:      Instance pointer for instance lights
+    - ist:      Instance pointer for instance lights.
-    - env:      Environment pointer for environment lights
+    - env:      Environment pointer for environment lights.

 #### Struct trace_lights